 They are seen in the distance lying close together at the head of Goat Island.
-These hitherto inaccessible islands are now connected by substantial foot bridges, from which the grandest view of the rapids is to be obtained.

-From one of these Sisters a gentleman named Allen was rescued by the gallant Mr. J. R. Robinson in the summer of 1841.
-Mr. Allen had started alone in his boat for the village of Chippewa, and in the middle of the river broke one of his oars.
+From one of these Sisters a gentleman named Allan was rescued by the gallant Mr. J. R. Robinson in the summer of 1841.
+Mr. Allan had started alone in his boat for the village of Chippewa, and in the middle of the river broke one of his oars.
 Being unable to gain the shore, he endeavoured with the remaining oar to steer for the head of Goat Island, but the rapid current swept him past this point.
-As he approached the outer island of the Three Sisters, he steered with the cool energy of despair toward it and leaped ashore, while his boat sprang like a lightening flash down the rapid and over the Horse-Shoe Fall.
-For two days Mr. Allen remained on the island, and then, fortunately, succeeded in making a fire with some matches he happened to have in his pocket.
+As he approached the outer island of the Three Sisters, he steered with the cool energy of despair towards it and leaped ashore, while his boat sprang like a lightning flash down the rapid and over the Horse-Shoe Fall.
+For two days Mr. Allan remained on the island, and then, fortunately, succeeded in making a fire with some matches he happened to have in his pocket.
 Crowds of people assembled to assist in and witness the rescue, which was accomplished by Robinson, who, having managed to pass a rope from island to island, reached him with a skiff.

 Another narrow escape was made here by a father and son in the year 1850.
-The son, a boy of ten years of age. was paddling his father-who was drunk at the timeover to their home on Grand Island.
-The father was unable to guide the frail cance, which was carried into the rapids, and descended with fearful rapidity towards the Falls.
+The son, a boy of ten years of age, was paddling his father-who was drunk at the time-over to their home on Grand Island.
+The father was unable to guide the frail canoe, which was carried into the rapids, and descended with fearful rapidity towards the Falls.
 The wretched father could do nothing to save himself; but the gallant boy struggled with the energy of a hero, and succeeded in forcing the canoe between Goat Island and the Three Sisters.
-Here they were in imminent danger of passing over the little cascade between these Islands, but, providentially, as they neared it a wave upset the canoe and left them struggling in the water.
-The place was shallow, the boy gained a fonting, and seizing his father by the collar, dragged him to the shore, where bundreds of anxious spectators received them with shouts of joy.
+Here they were in imminent danger of passing over the little cascade between these islands, but, providentially, as they neared it a wave upset the canoe and left them struggling in the water.
+The place was shallow,-the boy gained a footing, and, scizing his father by the collar, dragged him to the shore, where hundreds of anxious spectators received them with shouts of joy.